What does a copywriter do?

 I am a freelance copywriter in Pembrokeshire.

-If you would like me to write for your business or publication get in touch.
+If you would like me to write for your business or publication I’d love to hear from you.
+Get in touch.